tarun18tk/microservices/README.md

 Scalable and Agile Development: Teams can work on different microservices concurrently, promoting agile development and faster time-to-market.

 This project will enable the organization to embrace the principles of microservices architecture, improving its software infrastructure, and better serving its customers with a more agile and scalable system.

+**Working**
+The currency-exchange microservice will have an object that will take data from the provided table of currencies.
+If the link is as currecy-exchange/from/USD/to/INR then the microservice will look for table with to and from data as INR and USD respectively and return the row data.

+The currency-conversion service will use this data by currency-exchange and return the value of new currency by multiplying the quantity of given.

+All prjects must be running simultaneouly.
+To fun the project use the API GATEWAY port number :- To run Currency Conversion Service = http://localhost:8765/currency-conversion/from/USD/to/INR To run Currency Exchange Service = http://localhost:8765/currency-exchange/from/USD/to/INR/quantity/100